oualidffr/SQCAM/README.md

 > *(For clarity the repository is split to two parts)*

 SQCAM/
-│
-├── Attention mechanisms comparaisons/
-│   ├── dataclass.py
+├── Attention mechanisms comparaisons/       # U-Net experiments with different attention modules │   ├── dataclass.py
 │   ├── Test.py
 │   ├── Train.py